wolfv6/keybrd/doc/keybrd_library_developer_guide.md

-this example illustrates the custom Row classes for a fictional keybrd_Ext extension library the keybrd_Ext library is for a split keyboard with a matrix on each hand other custom Row classes would have a similar structure
+this example illustrates the custom Row classes for a fictional keybrd_Ext extension library the keybrd_Ext library is for a split keyboard with a matrix on each hand

 Row_Ext::keyWasPressed() overrides RowBase::keyWasPressed()
 Row_Ext::keyWasPressed() is used to unstick sticky keys